netography/neto-mcp/README.md

 - **I don't see any resources available from the MCP server, only tools?**
   The Model Context Protocol is rapidly evolving, and as such many LLM MCP clients do not yet support `resources`, using `tools` instead.
 Currently, these are functionally equivalent, but we anticipate that `resources` will be more widely supported in the future.
 At that time, we will transition to using `resources` more broadly for `GET` endpoints.

+- **Why are there two `netography` servers in the MCP server list in VSCode?**
+  If you have already configured the `netography` server in Claude Desktop, it will also appear in the MCP server list in VSCode if you have `chat.mcp.discovery.enabled` set to `true`.
+You can safely ignore the duplicate entry, change the name of the server in your VSCode settings, or disable MCP discovery in VSCode settings by setting `chat.mcp.discovery.enabled` to `false`.